To build muscle, you need to be producing a lot of testosterone and human growth hormone.

 Wave loading training has been shown to have a significant effect on your anabolic hormonal response.
 It will boost your levels of both testosterone and human growth hormone.
 It also boosts the androgen receptors which drive new muscle growth.

-Forced reps is an intensity enhancing technique that allows you to get out those extra few reps that can make all the difference.
+Using forced reps is an intensity enhancing technique that allows you to get out those extra few reps that can make all the difference when it comes to boosting growth hormone.
 It involves having a training partner to help you with the last 2-3 reps of a set after you have reached positive muscular failure (the point where you cannot do another rep with proper form).

 Forced rep training boosts your body’s levels of GH and IGF-1.
 Forced reps will also allow you to take out every last bit of training capability from the working muscle.
 When you train to the max level like this you will be completely exhausting the muscle fibers which, in turn, drives protein synthesis post-workout.